AVSystem/Anjay-lite/README.md

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>

-## About OMA LwM2M
+**OMA LwM2M**

-OMA LwM2M is a remote device management and telemetry protocol designed to conserve network resources.
-It is especially suitable for constrained wireless devices, where network communication is a major factor affecting battery life.
-LwM2M features secure (DTLS-encrypted) methods of remote bootstrapping, configuration and notifications over UDP or SMS.
+OMA Lightweight M2M is a communication protocol for remote device management and elemetry.
+It is designed for constrained wireless devices, where communication efficiency impacts battery life.
+LwM2M supports secure bootstrapping, configuration, and notifications over UDP or SMS using DTLS encryption.

 More details about OMA LwM2M: [Brief introduction to LwM2M][lwm2m-introduction]

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>

+---

 ## Quickstart Guide